ToR-0/EasyDoor/README.md

  - [ ] MacOS TCP connections w/ Java (Haven't learned socket yet)
  - [ ] Better Windows UI (C# is a yucky language for UI)
+ - [ ] Port fowarding, allowing connections to not just be LAN.
+(Have to provide a lot of security practices such as passkeys)
  - [ ] More features

 ## Instructions for use: